FST777/FreeBSD-OCI-images/README.md

 # FreeBSD-OCI-images
 Useful OCI container images for `---os=freebsd`

+> [!WARNING]
+> This is very much a Work in Progress.
+Do not use this for anything important!

 ## What is this?
 OCI containers on FreeBSD are a new and novel way to use the decades old robust Jails mechanism with the ease of use of OCI compatible packaging, handling and